How to Locate and Delete Accounts Linked to Your Email Address

 Banks, payment services, marketplaces, and fraud prevention systems all look at signals tied to your email when deciding whether to trust an account.

-Old exposure, unused access points, and messy account histories don't show up anywhere you can see.
-But they still influence decisions in the background.
+Old exposure, unused access points, and a messy account history do not show up anywhere you can see.
+But they still influence those decisions in the background.

 Final Thoughts

-You don't need special tools to understand where your email shows up online.
+You do not need special tools to understand where your email shows up online.

 You need a bit of time, some patience, and a willingness to look further back than you expect.